crisp-im/node-crisp-api/README.md

 All methods that you will most likely need when building a Crisp integration are prefixed with a star symbol (⭐).

+**⚠️ Note that, depending on your authentication token tier, which is either `user` or `plugin`, you may not be allowed to use all methods from the library.
+When in doubt, refer to the library method descriptions below.
+Most likely, you are using a `plugin` token.**

 ### Resource Methods Index
 <details>
   <summary>